Updated: Mar 15, 2021

 Whether your student commutes on a daily basis or travels long distances to come home for the holidays, getting to and from campus can add up.
 Help your child research student discounts and consider getting a rewards credit card to help offset the cost of gas or flying.

-Every college student should have access to an emergency account to cover large, unplanned expenses like a broken down car or lost cell phone or laptop.
-This might also be a good time for your child to get a credit card to build up a credit history, and to have access to in case of an emergency.
+It can be helpful for students to have access to an emergency account to cover large, unplanned expenses like a broken down car or lost cell phone or laptop.
+This might also be a good time for your child to get a credit card to build up their credit history, and to have access to in case of an emergency.
 Just have a serious talk first about the importance of a strong credit score, the dangers of misusing a card, and who will be responsible for non-essential purchases.

 You'll want to check in periodically to see how the budget is working out and to help your student make adjustments.
 There will inevitably be bumps in the road as your child adapts to life on a student's budget, but frequent communication can help eliminate surprises on both ends.